Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Experiment Results

 \subsection{Evaluation Results}

-As shown in Fig.~\ref{fig.Performance_comparison} and Tables~\ref{table.comp_pair} and \ref{table.comp_unpair}, our approach reaches a high standard compared to others, which ranked third on paired datasets and ranked first on five sets of unpaired data, while the model remains lightweight design with low numbers of parameters and FLOPs.
-The visualized comparisons are shown in Figs.~\ref{fig:lol_fig} and \ref{fig.niqe_fig}.
-Also, we figured out that the approaches with CPGA architecture present better quality on unpaired data, which means that our theoretical equations assumptions for improvement are closer and related to nature, making the image more realistic.
-Furthermore, our method successfully improves the performance via the same architecture by 5\% SSIM compared to the CPGA-Net while maintaining the lightweight design.
+Tables~\ref{table.comp_pair} and \ref{table.comp_unpair} show that, our approach achieves a higher standard than other methods, ranking second and third on paired datasets and first on five sets of unpaired data.
+Furthermore, our BDSF model maintains an ultra-lightweight design with a low number of parameters and FLOPs, resulting in only a minimal decrease in performance.
+Meanwhile, CPGA-Net++ is significantly enhanced by leveraging the potential of the local branch, thereby achieving strong quality and competitive performance.
+Visual comparisons are presented in Figs.~\ref{fig:lol_fig} and \ref{fig.niqe_fig}.
+Also, we figured out that the approaches with CPGA architecture present better quality on unpaired data, which means that our theoretical equations' assumptions for improvement are closer and related to nature, making the image more realistic.
+Furthermore, our approach improves performance by 0.05 SSIM over CPGA-Net using the same architecture, while maintaining a lightweight design.
+Notably, CPGA-based methods consistently yield better quality on unpaired data, suggesting that our equation-driven design aligns more closely with natural image properties, resulting in more realistic enhancements.

+For the comparison of unsupervised approaches, as shown in Table~\ref{table.comp_unpair}, we ranked first compared to other unsupervised approaches with better contrast.
+This demonstrates the robustness of our theoretically-based network architecture when using simple supervision of histogram-equalized images.
+However, there are more noticeable defects and distortions due to the lack of strong supervision of the details, as shown in Fig.~\ref{fig.unsupervised_fig}.
+This will be a focus for our future work.